edkim24/vmware-vmmon-vmnet-linux-6.16.x/README.md

 ```bash
 ./repack_and_patch.sh
 ```
-The script will automatically detect your kernel's compiler and apply the appropriate fixes.
+The script will automatically detect your VMware version and kernel compiler.

 ## Contributing

 This repository contains fully working patches for kernel 6.16.x.
 If you encounter issues with newer kernels or have improvements:

 1. Fork this repository
-2. Create a feature branch: `git checkout -b fix/kernel-6.17`
+2. Create a feature branch: `git checkout -b fix/kernel-6.17` or `feat/vmware-26`
 3. Apply your fixes and test thoroughly
 4. Submit a pull request with detailed description